Getting Kids Started in Traditional Archery

 you're keeping the spirit of traditional archery alive!

-Here at 3Rivers, we've noticed at new trend with kids rediscovering bows and arrows.
-We're excited to see more and more young couples with kids looking for, and buying, starter kits, bows, arrows, gloves, tabs, quivers and all the other accessories.
+Here at 3Rivers Archery, we have noticed a new trend with kids rediscovering bows and arrows.
+We're excited to see more and more young couples with kids looking for, and buying, starter bow sets, bows, arrows, gloves, tabs, quivers, and all the other accessories.
 If we can introduce these youngsters to archery early on, chances are good that a high percentage will continue shooting all their lives.
 Fun for them and good for archery.

 The Sentry and Titan youth bows provide an inexpensive